WHFS: History

 Bonneville announced the sale of WBQH, as well as 16 other stations, to Hubbard Broadcasting on January 19, 2011.
 The sale was completed on April 29, 2011.

 WBQH, along with WTTZ-LP, agreed on May 16, 2022, to broadcast Baltimore Ravens games in Spanish beginning with the upcoming season.

 On September 1, 2025, La Mera Mera announced on social media that it was ceasing operations effective immediately.
-Hubbard temporarily switched WBQH to a simulcast of "The Gamut", a freeform music format originating on WSHE.
+Hubbard switched WBQH to a simulcast of "The Gamut", a freeform music format originating on WSHE.
+With the lease of WBQH's former paired FM translator, W228DI (93.5 FM, Silver Spring), on March 1, 2026, The Gamut announced it would continue broadcasting over the station.
+It also switched to hybrid HD Radio for better sound quality.
+On April 1, 2026, WBQH's callsign was changed to WHFS in homage to the longtime Washington-area alternative rock station.

-Translator

-In addition to the main station, WBQH is relayed by one FM translator to widen its broadcast area.